Natural Law and Human Rights

 Pierre Manent is professor emeritus of political philosophy at the École des Hautes Études en Sciences Sociales.
 He is the author of numerous books, including Natural Law and Human Rights: Toward a Recovery of Practical Reason (University of Notre Dame Press, 2020).

 Ralph C. Hancock is professor of political science at Brigham Young University

-Daniel J. Mahoney is the Augustinian Boulanger Chair and professor of political science at Assumption College.
+Daniel J. Mahoney holds the Augustine Chair in Distinguished Scholarship at Assumption College.

 "Pierre Manent’s short book is a compact feast.
 Once properly digested, his thesis is original and electrifying.
 His reflections on the crisis of modernity wrought by the abandonment of a properly governing natural law explain the anti-humanism of our age.
 Most constructively, he argues that only through a reconstitution of natural law might there come about a restoration of politics against the anti-political technocracy of modern liberalism.” ~Patrick Deneen, University of Notre Dame